-Nothing is more dear to us that the air we breath and the water we drink.
-South Carolina is well known throughout the world for its many pristine lakes and streams, beaches and mountains.
+Nothing is more dear to us than the air we breath and the water we drink.
+South Carolina is well-known throughout the world for its many pristine lakes and streams, beaches and mountains.
 From Caesar’s Head to the beaches of Kiawah Island there are beautiful waterfalls and lush forests with an enviable variety of plant and wildlife species.
 All deserve our respect and careful stewardship.

-Environmental standards do not only defend our right to enjoy the land around us, they also help protect the health and well being of the people living in South Carolina.
-Clean water, for example, is just as important to human health as it is to other life, both in respect to potability and in limiting the spread of disease.
+Environmental standards do not only defend our right to enjoy the land around us, they also help protect the health and well-being of the people living in South Carolina.
+Clean water, for example, is just as important to human health as it is to other lives, both in respect to potability and in limiting the spread of disease.

 Preservation of the environment is also important for South Carolina jobs, whether they are in the field of forestry, tourism, hunting and fishing, or any other arena where having healthy natural resources is important.